wijayahend/turboconsolecs/README.md

 - **Insert `Console.WriteLine` Statement**: Quickly add a `Console.WriteLine` statement below the selected code.
 - **Customizable Keybinding**: Easily change the keybinding to suit your preferences.
 - **Handles Various Scenarios**: Correctly handles insertion even when the selected text is at the end of the document or inside code blocks.
+- **Unique Random ID**: Includes a unique random ID in the `Console.WriteLine` statement for tracking purposes.
+- **Optional Line Number and Filename**: Includes the filename and line number in the `Console.WriteLine` statement based on user preference.

 ## Installation